 - The 'charset' attribute syntax is a standard identifier for a charset.
 A charset is a coded character set and encoding scheme.
-Charsets are used for labeling certain document contents and 'text' and 'name' attribute values.
-The syntax and semantics of this attribute syntax are specified in RFC 2046 [RFC2046] and contained in the IANA character-set Registry [IANA-CS] according to the IANA procedures [RFC2278]. - Though RFC 2046 requires that the values be case-insensitive US-ASCII, IPP requires all lower case values in IPP attributes to simplify comparing by IPP clients and Printer objects.
-When a character-set in the - IANA registry has more than one name (alias), the name labeled as "(preferred MIME name)", if present, - 2550 MUST be used. - The maximum length of 'charset' values used to represent IPP attribute values is 63 octets. - 2552 Some examples are: - 'utf-8': ISO 10646 Universal Multiple-Octet Coded Character Set (UCS) represented as the UTF-8 [RFC2279] transfer encoding scheme in which US-ASCII is a subset charset. - 'us-ascii': 7-bit American Standard Code for Information Interchange (ASCII), ANSI X3.4-1986 [ASCII].
+Charsets are used for labeling certain document contents and 'text' and 'name' attribute - values.
+The syntax and semantics of this attribute syntax are specified in RFC 2046 [RFC2046] and - contained in the IANA character-set Registry [IANA-CS] according to the IANA procedures [RFC2278]. - Though RFC 2046 requires that the values be case-insensitive US-ASCII, IPP requires all lower case values - in IPP attributes to simplify comparing by IPP clients and Printer objects.
+When a character-set in the - 2548 IANA registry has more than one name (alias), the name labeled as "(preferred MIME name)", if present, - MUST be used. - The maximum length of 'charset' values used to represent IPP attribute values is 63 octets. - Some examples are: - 'utf-8': ISO 10646 Universal Multiple-Octet Coded Character Set (UCS) represented as the UTF-8 [RFC2279] transfer encoding scheme in which US-ASCII is a subset charset. - 'us-ascii': 7-bit American Standard Code for Information Interchange (ASCII), ANSI X3.4-1986 [ASCII].
 That standard defines US-ASCII, but RFC 2045 [RFC2045] eliminates most of the control characters from conformant usage in MIME and IPP. - 'iso-8859-1': 8-bit One-Byte Coded Character Set, Latin Alphabet Nr 1 [ISO8859-1].
 That standard defines a coded character set that is used by Latin languages in the Western Hemisphere and Western Europe.
-US-ASCII is a subset charset.
+US-ASCII is a subset charset. - 'iso-10646 ucs-2': ISO 10646 Universal Multiple Octet Coded Character Set (UCS) represented as two octets (UCS-2), with the high order octet of each pair coming first (so-called Big Endian integer).